pharmer/pharmer/docs/reference/pharmer_use.md

 ## pharmer use

-Retrieve kubectl configuration for a Kubernetes cluster and change kubectl context
+Retrieve Kubeconfig for a Kubernetes cluster and change kubectl context

 ### Synopsis

-Retrieve kubectl configuration for a Kubernetes cluster and change kubectl context
+Retrieve Kubeconfig for a Kubernetes cluster and change kubectl context

 ```
 pharmer use [flags]